project-imprimis/libprimis/doc/engine.md

 ### 7.4.3 Variables
 ---

-Variables, in the context of the Imprimis scripting system, refers to specific ingame variables which have been provided to the scripting system by way of yet another convoluted macro system. `VAR` macros allow different types of variables to be exposed to the scripting system in useful ways, meaning that options such
+Variables, in the context of the Libprimis scripting system, refers to specific ingame variables which have been provided to the scripting system by way of yet another convoluted macro system. `VAR` macros allow different types of variables to be exposed to the scripting system in useful ways, meaning that options such